totally-not-eli/totally-not-eli/README.md

 - Rust
 - Golang

 I thrive in backend development because I enjoy architecting systems that handle complex data flows and solving challenging engineering problems.
+I also dabble in FE whenever it's needed.
+I try to structure it based on what's already existing though : D.

 ## 🔨 What I Do